Sh'erit ha-Pletah: Formation of the DP camps

 In the first weeks after liberation, Allied military forces improvised relief in the form of shelter, food, and medical care.
 A large number of refugees were in critical condition as a result of malnutrition, abuse, and disease.
 Many died, but medical material was requisitioned from military stores and German civilian facilities.
 Military doctors as well as physicians among the survivors themselves used available resources to help a large number recover their physical health.
 The first proper funerals of Holocaust victims took place during this period with the assistance of Allied forces and military clergy.

-Shelter was also improvised in the beginning, with refugees of various origins being housed in abandoned barracks, hotels, former concentration camps, and private homes.
+Accommodations for refugees of various origins were established on sites that had previously served as barracks, labor camps, hotels, hospitals, schools, apartment buildings, and private homes.